 Scoop Single Serve Coffee Makers

-Scoop coffee makers are basically drip coffee machines, that are tweaked to allow brewing a single cup.
+Scoop coffee makers are essentially drip-coffee-machines, that are tweaked to allow brewing a single cup.
 With regular drip coffee machines, making a single cup is wasteful, and it doesn’t provide consistency.
 The rule with drip coffee machines is that the more coffee you make, the better the coffee is.
 That happens because when dripping all the coffee needs to be properly submersed into hot water, and the more water passes through the grinds, the more complete is the extraction.
-For small quantities Scoop coffee makers are basically drip coffee machines, that are tweaked to allow brewing a single cup.
-With regular drip coffee machines, making a single cup is wasteful, and it doesn’t provide consistency.
+With regular drip coffee makers, preparing a single cup is wasteful, and it doesn’t provide consistency.

 Hamilton Beach Single Serve Scoop Coffee Maker

 The rule with drip coffee machines is that the more coffee you make, the better the coffee is.
 That happens because when dripping all the coffee needs to be properly submersed into hot water, and the more water passes through the grinds, the more complete is the extraction.
-For small quantities you cannot pass enough water through the grinds, because the coffee would be weak.
+For small quantities, you cannot pass enough water through the grinds, because the coffee would be weak.
 This is how scoop coffee machines appeared.
-Scoop coffee machines use a modified filter basket, to slow down the dripping, so that the hot water stays in contact with the ground coffee more.
+Scoop coffee machines use a modified filter basket, to slow down the dripping so that the hot water stays in contact with the ground coffee more.
 The method is not new, it is actually inspired from the pour over devices and applied to an electric coffee machine.
 You cannot pass enough water through the grinds, because the coffee would be weak.
 This is how scoop coffee machines appeared.
-Scoop coffee machines use a modified filter basket, to slow down the dripping, so that the hot water stays in contact with the ground coffee more.
-The method is not new, it is actually inspired from the pour over devices and applied to an electric coffee machine.
+Scoop coffee machines use a modified filter basket, to slow down the dripping so that the hot water stays in contact with the ground coffee more.

 Nespresso U D50 with Aeroccino

-Nespresso took Keurig’s idea, and applied it to espresso.
+Nespresso took Keurig’s idea and applied it to espresso.
 Until the apparition of the Nespresso coffee machines, espresso lovers had two choices, have their daily espresso in a coffee shop, or learn how to brew an espresso.
-Many espresso adicts sticked to their coffee shop routine, as preparing an espresso at home was too complicated, and the results were mixed.
-Now, you can find Nespresso machines even in the most fancy restaurants.
-It’s true, espresso geeks will never admit they enjoy a shot from one of these devices, but in reality there is no difference between a shot from a Nespresso machine and a “real” espresso coffee maker.
+Many espresso addicts stuck to their coffee shop routine.
+Preparing an espresso at home was too complicated, and the results were mixed.
+Now, you can find Nespresso machines even in the fanciest restaurants.
+It’s true, espresso geeks will never admit they enjoy a shot from one of these devices, but in reality, there is little or no difference between a shot from a Nespresso machine and a “real” espresso coffee maker.